ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 Visiting the site, it says that the flag can be found here.
 Using inspect element, we can see that there are 2 commented out Google Drive links
 <img src="https://i.imgur.com/j6JHXRB.png" width="100%" alt="">

 Visiting both Google Drive links we will be able to download 2 different zip files.
 However, the 1st one is simply a diversion meant to waste your time.
-You may ignore it and download from the 2nd link
+You may ignore it and download from the 2nd link.
 <img src="https://i.imgur.com/fdbL0W9.png" width="100%" alt="">

 Once the download is complete, simply extract the zip file and navigate through its subfolders.
 Clicking into the Demo.zip and then the Demo folder inside it.
-After which you will see the following
+After which you will see the following:
 <img src="https://i.imgur.com/SUUsO4c.png" width="100%" alt="">

 Click into the New folder and the subsequent mISC folder.
-You will then see the following
+You will then see the following:
 <img src="https://i.imgur.com/VT7bAHe.png" width="100%" alt="">

-Click into the New Text Document and you will see some Hexadecimal characters
+Click into the New Text Document and you will see some Hexadecimal characters.
 <img src="https://i.imgur.com/nvyqiYj.png" width="100%" alt="">

-Paste these characters into a hex to ASCII converter and you will obtain the flag
+Paste these characters into a Hex to ASCII converter and you will obtain the flag.
 <img src="https://i.imgur.com/BWCLp80.png" width="100%" alt="">

 Flag: GCTF{Im\_N0T\_G00D\_AT\_T1STH1N6}